tomtom94/react-easy-ssr/README.md

 - [soccerlivezone.com](https://www.soccerlivezone.com)
 - And also for other clients in Paris

-If ever you encounter issues during critical moment at work just contact me ASAP, download my resume you are gonne find my phone number
+If ever you encounter issues during critical moment at work just contact me ASAP, download my resume you are gonna find my phone number

 - [thomasdeveloper-react.com](https://www.thomasdeveloper-react.com)